xackery/classless/README.md

 - All Augments are NO TRADE.

 # Gear
-- Wearing a shield causes a 30% damage reduction to all outgoing and incoming damage.
+- Wearing a shield causes a 30% damage reduction to all outgoing and incoming damage, potentially?
-- Wearing full plate is an additional 30% damage reduction to all outgoing and incoming damage.
+- Wearing full plate is an additional 30% damage reduction to all outgoing and incoming damage?
+Or maybe not.. it does something similar-ish
-- Leather and Chain and mixed gear will calculate the damage reduction the closer it is to plate.
+- Leather and Chain and mixed gear will calculate the damage reduction the closer it is to plate..
+I believe.
-- Wearing full cloth has no damage reduction.
+- Wearing full cloth has something similar to no damage reduction innate bonus
-- Power source and Charm slot is disabled
+- Power source and Charm slot do things I'm not aware of yet.
-- Arrows are not used
+- Ammo slot does odd desync issues and arrows are wonky